Mino1289/Mino1289/README.md

 I've worked on :

+- [Upsilon](https://github.com/Mino1289/Upsilon " ") is my own fork from [Upsilon](https://github.com/UpsilonNumworks/Upsilon " ").
 - [Python-for-Numworks](https://github.com/Mino1289/Python-for-Numworks " ") which contain a lot of programs in python for the [Numworks](https://numworks.com " ") calculator.
-- [Upsilon](https://github.com/Mino1289/Upsilon " ") is my own fork from [Upsilon](https://github.com/UpsilonNumworks/Upsilon " ").
+- [Mathsup](https://github.com/Mino1289/Mathsup " ") Is a WIP project to interact easily between Maths Objects (Matrices, Polynomials, etc..).
+It can be view as a better implementation of Python-for-Numworks, because many function are in both (but in C).

 I will add the projects I'm working on at UTBM.